Carrie Chapman Catt: Women's voting rights

 The 19th Amendment did not prohibit other forms of discrimination against women voters.
 For instance, no women were allowed to vote in Georgia or Mississippi in 1920 because state legislatures were not called into special session to pass the enabling legislation.
 Similarly, by the end of the decade, African American women in the South were again disenfranchised by discriminatory laws and practices.
 Puerto Rican women were not fully enfranchised until 1935.
 Likewise, Native American women who did not renounce their tribal citizenship were not eligible to vote in 1920 and Chinese American women were not eligible to vote because of the Chinese Exclusion Act, which kept Chinese Americans from becoming citizens.
 This law was in place until 1943.
 Finally, women of color, especially African American women, continued to experience discrimination until the 24th Amendment, which prohibited poll taxes, and Voting Rights Act were enacted in 1964 and 1965, respectively.

-Women’s voter turnout was approximately 38 percent in 1920, compared to over 65 percent for men.
-Women’s voter turnout rates lagged behind men’s, but gradually rose over time.
+Women's voter turnout was approximately 38 percent in 1920, compared to over 65 percent for men.
+Women's voter turnout rates lagged behind men's, but gradually rose over time.
 Women became the numerical majority of voters in 1968 and began to vote at higher rates than men in 1980.
-By 2016, women’s voter turnout was 63 percent compared to 53 percent for men, a difference of 10 million voters.
-Also starting in 1980, men and women’s vote choices began to diverge, with women being more likely to vote for Democratic candidates and to express support for the Democratic Party.
+By 2016, women's voter turnout was 63 percent compared to 53 percent for men, a difference of 10 million voters.
+Also starting in 1980, men and women's vote choices began to diverge, with women being more likely to vote for Democratic candidates and to express support for the Democratic Party.
 This gender gap is now a durable fixture in American politics, present at the presidential level and in many down ballot races.
-The largest gender gaps were in 1992 and 2016, with an 11 percentage point advantage to the Democratic nominees, Bill Clinton and Hillary Clinton, respectively.
+The largest gender gap was in 2020 with a 12 percentage point advantage to the Democratic nominee, Joe Biden.
 The smallest was four percentage points in 1992, when the Democratic nominee Bill Clinton faced President George H.W.
 Bush (R) and Independent Ross Perot.